BVR198/NLP-Fake-News-Detection/README.md

 * `numpy`

 ## `Results`
-* Accuracy_score for Rnadom Forest :  93.9 %
+* Accuracy_score for Random Forest :  93.9 %
 * Accuracy_score for SVM :  93.3 %
 * Accuracy_score for Decision Tree:  92 %
 * Accuracy_score for XGBoost :  92.58 %